Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 We have fixed the following user reported issues.
 1. Issue 1:  Checkout readout problems with JAWS screen reader fixed.
 2. Issue 34: Chatbot message discoverability fixed for Eye control users.

+## Updated date
+> You should regularly update this template.
+A minimum of yearly.
+2025-06-28